Our Epic Vacation: Day 3

 Here I am being a little less than noble with all of that nobility behind me.

 After we finished hiking and seeing the sculptor’s studio, we had to check out the gift shops and visitor’s centers to get our passports all stamped.
-And then we were off again, this time to Custer State Park where we would not have to sleep in a tent because we had rented a cabin for the night!
+Then we were off again, this time to Custer State Park where we would not have to sleep in a tent because we had rented a cabin for the night!

 As we drove into Custer, all the cars were stopped.
 If you are a National/State Park frequenter, then you know what this means: wildlife.